Chart Color Schemes

 Oakhurst has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the estimated population of the suburb of Oakhurst (NSW) is around 7,142, reflecting an increase of 195 people since the 2021 Census.
-The resident population was estimated at 6,958 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Oakhurst (NSW) is around 7,142.
+This figure reflects an increase of 195 people since the 2021 Census, which reported a population of 6,947.
+The change was inferred from AreaSearch's resident population estimate of 6,958 following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,518 persons per square kilometer, placing Oakhurst in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 2.8% since census positions it within 2.4 percentage points of the SA3 area (5.2%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 53.0% of overall population gains during recent periods in Oakhurst.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+The suburb's 2.8% growth since census positions it within 2.4 percentage points of the SA3 area (5.2%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 53.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population